 It’s a good idea to review your shipping options well before the holidays.
 A great way to do this is to check customer reviews frequently.
 Has your shipping been reliable in the recent past?
 If you find that your customers have complained about it often, take the time to address these complaints before holiday sales begin.

 Plan For Returns

 If your customers find returning an item in your online/physical store cumbersome, they will most probably not buy it – especially if it’s meant to be a gift.

 - While your returns policy should be as flexible as possible, try to make it more flexible than usual during holiday sales by extending the grace period for returning products and providing easy replacement options.
 This will get more people to shop on your site/ in your store.

 - Also, lay out your returns policy in an attractive manner so every customer reads it before buying anything.
 You can include pop-ups prior to check out on your website and highlight sections like the grace period and FAQs.
 In a store, you can ask store managers to spell out the returns policy at checkout.

 - Most of all, make sure that your returns policy is clearly stated, is prominent, and is easy to understand in both your online and physical stores.

 From a business perspective, returns can be an expensive affair during holidays.
-You would have paid extra for faster shipping, the product is already on discount, and some products are only bought during the holiday season.
+You would have paid extra for faster shipping.
+Plus the product is already on discount.
+Also, some products are only bought during the holiday season.